You can see Bill's web site for unusual travelers at HuntingRelics.com

 Each year ten of thousands of meteorites hit the earth.
 They are worth big dollars to the finders.
 In fact they are worth more than gold.
 You might say they are black gold.
 This is your chance to find one.
 You also will be able to say that you have entered the Twilight Zone.

 This means deserts are a good place to search for meteorites.
 Deserts can change over the centuries.
-But deserts don't alway have major weathering.
-Thus if you want to find meteorites you may want to come to our Truth or Consequences Ranch.
-It is located in New Mexico adjacent to the Chihuahuan Desert.
+But deserts don't alway have major weathering events.
+It hardly ever rains..
+Thus if you want to find meteorites you may want to come to our Ranch.
+It is located in New Mexico near the Chihuahuan Desert.
 There are trillions and trillions of terrestrial rocks for each meteorite that could be in this area.
 Metal detectors are used by many professional meteorite hunters around the world.
 Metal detectors can easily distinguish between ferrous and nonferrous rocks.
 Since not all meteorites are ferrous only the ferrous meteorites will be found by the metal detector.
 Modern metal detectors can balance out dominant background rocks.
 This enhances the detector to find the meteorites.
 Metal detectors create a constant hum.
 The volume and pitch of this hum increases as the detector passes over the metallic object.
 There are hot rocks which produces a signal but is a false positive.
 Thus detecting requires concentration and you will see lots and lots of hot rocks.

 You must also keep a visual eye for other interesting rocks which could be meteorites.
 It seems that the best way to find meteorites from this area is to use a combination of metal detecting and good old-fashioned shoe-leather foot searching.
 The weather is not hard to predict for the Truth or Consequences area.
 Don't bother to bring a raincoat, it only rains 10" per year.
 The winters are mild as it is Southern New Mexico.
 It could get to 10F, but not for many days of the year.
 A clear sky with a gentle breeze is the norm.